-When fatal accident files are sent to the Office of the Director of Public Prosecution (ODPP) the ODPP directs whether a prosecution should be taken and, if so, at what level.
+When fatal files are sent to the Office of the Director of Public Prosecution (DPP), the DPP directs whether a prosecution should be taken and, if so, at what level.
 Prosecutions can take place in either the District or the Circuit Criminal Courts.

-We will advise you of any direction we receive from the ODPP of either no prosecution or a direction to take a prosecution.
-Where no prosecution is directed by the ODPP, we will advise you as to how you may contact the ODPP should you wish to request a summary of the reasons or a review of the decision not to prosecute.
+We will inform you of any direction the Authority receive from the DPP, i.e. either no prosecution or a direction to take a prosecution.

+Where no prosecution is directed by the DPP, we will inform you as to how you contact the DPP should you wish to request a summary of the reasons or a review of the decision not to prosecute.